-For thousands of years, aromatherapy and essential oils have been used to treat and alleviated illnesses of all kinds.
-But with a renewed interest in holistic treatment options, the past decade has seen a bit of ‘comeback’ for essential oils—particularly in the treatment or management of stress and anxiety.
+For thousands of years, aromatherapy and essential oils have been used to treat and alleviate illnesses of all kinds.
+But with a renewed interest in holistic treatment options, the past decade has seen a bit of "comeback" for essential oils—particularly in the treatment or management of stress and anxiety.

-“Anxiety disorders are the most common mental illness in the United States, affecting approximately 40 million adults.
-Essential oils are an easy and natural addition to a more complete wellness and treatment plan,” says Donna Newton, a behavioral health therapist at Mirmont Treatment Center, part of Main Line Health.
+"Anxiety disorders are the most common mental illness in the United States, affecting approximately 40 million adults.
+Essential oils are an easy and natural addition to a more complete wellness and treatment plan," says Donna Newton, a clinical coordinator at Mirmont Treatment Center, part of Main Line Health.

 So the next time you're preparing for a presentation at work or feeling nervous about a tough conversation with a loved one, the right scent can help you feel a little more relaxed.

 What's considered a calming scent will vary from person to person, but Newton recommends the following scents based on their well-documented calming properties:

 There are a lot of different ways that you can start to incorporate essential oils into your daily routine.
 Many people use a diffuser, a device that disperses essential oils into the air through a gentle mist.
 You can try a diffuser in your work space or in your living room or bedroom to get the relaxing effects of your scent of choice.
 But there are other options, too.

 Many essential oils are safe to use on your skin and fabrics in your home.
 Try adding a few drops of oil to unscented body lotion or spritzing an essential oil spray directly onto bedding, a couch or a blanket that you use often.
 You can even apply some oils directly onto your skin in areas like your wrists, behind your ears, your neck or the bottom of your feet.
 But before you start using these oils in multiple places on your skin, test it on a small patch of skin first to make sure it does not cause an allergic reaction or any itching, redness or irritation.